24/7 Emergency Service — Call (817) 646-5612

 When we replace rollers, we typically upgrade to a 10-ball sealed bearing nylon roller unless the door weight or door type makes steel a better choice.
 The upgrade cost per roller is small and the improvement in noise and smoothness is significant over basic replacements.

-Standard nylon rollers are typically good for 10,000 to 15,000 cycles.
-A household that uses the garage door four times a day runs through about 1,460 cycles per year.
+Standard nylon rollers are typically rated for 10,000 to 15,000 cycles.
+A household that uses the garage door about four times a day runs through around 1,500 cycles per year.
 At that rate, standard rollers last seven to ten years.
 If your door is over ten years old and you have never had the rollers replaced, they are near or past the end of their rated life.

-Sealed bearing rollers last longer — up to 20,000 cycles — and are worth the extra cost at replacement time if you use the door frequently.
-The cost difference per roller between standard and sealed bearing is $3 to $8, and the labor is the same.
+Sealed bearing rollers last longer, rated up to 20,000 cycles, and are worth the extra cost at replacement time if you use the door frequently.
+The cost difference per roller between standard and sealed bearing is just a few dollars per roller, and the labor is the same.
 If we are already there replacing rollers, the upgrade makes sense.

 Can bad rollers damage the rest of the door?